 Organizing one or two special events like this can be great for bringing co-op members together in a more involved way, as well as providing another useful way for members to save money.

 Other ideas?
-Babysitting co-ops would be perfect venues for a kids or adult clothing swap.
-You can find my how-tos here on Frugal Mama and at Buttoned Up.
+Babysitting co-ops would be perfect venues for a clothing swap.
 Around the holidays, how about a gift swap (where each person brings a few new or un-used items and gets to take a few home), a $5 Secret Santa party, or a cookie exchange?